Configure EIGRP redistribution settings

-You can define the rules for redistributing routes from other routing protocols to the EIGRP routing process.
+Define rules to redistribute routes from other routing protocols to the EIGRP routing process to enable route sharing across different routing protocols.

 Procedure